 I’d like to touch on a particular story…

 It started with her undergoing a major surgery to remove a cyst.
-She then needed to go under chemotherapy which made her vomit in bed and unable to play with her son.
+She then needed to go under chemotherapy, which made her vomit in bed, and was unable to play with her son.